-Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for in-network covered Part A and Part B services.
+Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for covered Part A and Part B services.
 Amounts you pay for your plan premiums, Medicare Part A and Part B premiums, and prescription drugs do not count toward the maximum out-of-pocket amount.
+In addition to the maximum out-of-pocket amount for covered Part A and Part B medical services, we also have a maximum out-of-pocket amount for certain types of services.
+If you are eligible for Medicare cost-sharing assistance under Medi-Cal (Medicaid), you are not responsible for paying any out-of-pocket costs toward the maximum out-of-pocket amount for covered Part A and Part B services.
+(Note: Because our members also get assistance from Medi-Cal (Medicaid), very few members ever reach this out-of-pocket maximum.)

-Medicaid (or Medical Assistance) - A joint Federal and State program that helps with medical costs for some people with low incomes and limited resources.
-State Medicaid programs vary, but most health care costs are covered if you qualify for both Medicare and Medicaid.
+Medi-Cal (Medicaid) (or Medical Assistance) - A joint Federal and State program that helps with medical costs for some people with low incomes and limited resources.
+State Medi-Cal (Medicaid) programs vary, but most health care costs are covered if you qualify for both Medicare and Medi-Cal (Medicaid).